-Professor Odinet’s research specializes in commercial/consumer finance and real estate, with an emphasis on mortgage lending and financial regulation.
-His book titled Foreclosed: Mortgage Servicing and the Hidden Architecture of Homeownership in America was published by Cambridge University Press in 2019 and was featured on NPR’s Planet Money podcast.
-His work has also appeared in the North Carolina Law Review, the Iowa Law Review, the Southern California Law Review, the Arizona State Law Journal, the Alabama Law Review, the Wake Forest Law Review, and the Washington University Law Review, among other venues.
-His courses include Property Law; Secured Transactions; Real Estate Law and Finance; Bankruptcy; Payments Systems; and Consumer Finance Law.
+Professor Odinet’s research specializes in commercial/consumer finance and property law, with an emphasis on mortgage lending, digital assets, and financial regulation.
+His work has appeared in leading law reviews, and he is a co-author on several casebooks dealing with real estate and commercial transactions.
+Additionally, his book titled Foreclosed: Mortgage Servicing and the Hidden Architecture of Homeownership in America was published by Cambridge University Press in 2019.
+Professor Odinet’s courses include Property Law; Secured Transactions; Real Estate Law and Finance; Bankruptcy; Payments Systems; and Consumer Finance Law.

-In law reform circles, Professor Odinet has served as a two-time commissioner with the National Conference of Commissioners on Uniform State Laws, as an advisor to a number of that organization’s study and drafting committees, and as a member of a European Law Institute committee studying digital asset transactions.
-Professor Odinet is also an elected member of the American Law Institute.
+In law reform circles, Professor Odinet has served as a two-time commissioner with the Uniform Law Commission, as an advisor to a number of that organization’s study and drafting committees, and as a member of a European Law Institute committee studying digital asset transactions.
+Professor Odinet is also an elected member of both the American Law Institute and the European Law Institute.
+He is currently serving as associate reporter for a Uniform Law Commission committee charged with drafting default rules for the management of tenancy-in-common property.

 LinkedIn: Christopher Odinet